 - Creation of a mechanically fluidized bed which reduces the extraction times

-- High-heat transfer rate within the vessel enabling faster drying
+- High-heat transfer rate within the vessel enables faster drying

-- Vessel jacket allows different media (hot oil, steam, or tempered water) to be used depending upon the thermal sensitivity of the product
+- The vessel jacket allows different media (hot oil, steam, or tempered water) to be used depending upon the thermal sensitivity of the product

 - Adjustable pressure conditions that enable both high-pressure applications and near-vacuum pressures to occur during different stages of the reaction